GCT Deltaport Intermodal Yard Reconfiguration Project

 Figures 3 and 4: Electric CRMGs and new LED High Mast Lighting

 The GCT Deltaport Intermodal Yard Reconfiguration Project provides significant operational benefits to our stakeholders and customers by optimizing layout, including:

 - Increased rail capacity enabling sustainable intermodal cargo growth;

 - Decreased noise and greenhouse gas emissions with the introduction of modernized electric CRMGs;

 - Reduced light aliasing as a result of the new energy-efficient LED lights;

 - Decreased emissions due to reduced equipment travel time and low emission diesel/electric equipment; and

 - Improved operational performance and management of workflow in the GCT Deltaport IY.

-Stay informed by visiting Project Updates page, or sign up to receive our regular operational updates.
+Stay informed by signing up to receive our regular operational updates.